50 Things You Need to Do Before the Fall

 Go on an HSA or FSA spending spree

 Fall is the time to evaluate your health spending account (HSA) or a flexible spending account (FSA) or to set one up if you aren’t already taking advantage of this tax break, Carroll says.
 Basically, both an HSA and FSA allow you set aside pre-tax money in an account to pay for any health expenses but while the HSA rolls over to the next year, an FSA must be used during the plan year.
 (You’re eligible for an HSA if you have a high-deductible health plan.)
 Before fall comes, tally up how much money in your account you’ve used and plan how you’ll spend the rest before the new year, she says.
 Don’t forget to submit any reimbursement receipts for costs you’ve covered.
+Read up on these fun facts about the fall equinox.

 Deep dive into your health insurance